Class 3 Image: AI generated

 You: "Commit"

-You don’t need to manually run Hurl tests every time.
-Machines run them automatically every time.
+You do not need to manually run Hurl tests every time.
+The machine runs them automatically every time.

 Creating CI with GitHub Actions

-When you push code to GitHub, GitHub Actions automatically runs tests.
-Just one config file.
+When code is uploaded to GitHub, GitHub Actions automatically runs tests.
+One configuration file is all it takes.

 "Set up CI with GitHub Actions.

-- Automatically run Hurl tests on every code push
+- Automatically run Hurl tests on every push

 - Server must start first, then run Hurl tests

-(A PR is a 'may I merge this code?' request, and merge is actually combining it)"
+(A PR is a 'may I merge this code?' request, and merge is the actual combining)"

-AI creates the .github/workflows/ci.yml file.
-You don’t need to understand the content exactly.
-AI creates it, and you just need to know the key points:
+AI creates a .github/workflows/ci.yml file.
+You do not need to understand the contents precisely.
+AI creates it, and you only need to know the key points:

-- If any fail, a red light turns on
+• If any fail, a red light appears

 name: CI # Name of this automation

-on: [push, pull_request] # Run every time code is uploaded
+on: [push, pull_request] # Run on every code upload

 jobs: